Basic Information

 - 1846 Property passed to Henry Seabrook.

-- 1868 Henry Seabrook became bankrupt as a result of the Civil War and Reconstruction.
+- 1868 Henry Seabrook went bankrupt after the Civil War.

 - 1928 Mary P. Bailey purchased the eastern portion, including the house, from Arthur R. Young and Joseph R. Young.